(nusinersen) Injection, for Intrathecal Use

 Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of SPINRAZA cannot be directly compared to rates in clinical trials of other drugs and may not reflect the rates observed in practice.

-The data described below reflect exposure to SPINRAZA in 173 patients (50% male, 82% Caucasian), including 120 exposed for at least 6 months and 83 exposed for at least 1 year.
-The safety of SPINRAZA was studied in infants with symptomatic SMA, approximately 1 month to 8 months of age at study entry; in a sham-controlled trial (n=80 for SPINRAZA, n=41 for control); in open-label studies in presymptomatic and symptomatic infants (n=37), and in open-label studies in later onset patients (n=56, 2 to 15 years of age at study entry).
-In the controlled study in symptomatic infants, 41 patients were exposed for at least 6 months and 19 patients were exposed for at least 12 months.
+The data described below reflect exposure to SPINRAZA in 260 patients (48% male, 80% Caucasian), including 227 exposed for at least 6 months and 181 exposed for at least 1 year.
+The safety of SPINRAZA was studied in presymptomatic infants with SMA; pediatric patients (approximately 3 days to 16 years of age at first dose) with symptomatic SMA; in a sham-controlled trial in infants with symptomatic SMA (Study 1; n=80 for SPINRAZA, n=41 for control); in a sham-controlled trial in children with symptomatic SMA (Study 2; n=84 for SPINRAZA, n=42 for control); in open-label studies in presymptomatic and symptomatic infants (n=40); and in open-label studies in later onset patients (n=56).
+In Study 1, 58 patients were exposed for at least 6 months and 28 patients were exposed for at least 12 months.
+In Study 2, 84 patients were exposed for at least 6 months and 82 patients were exposed for at least 12 months.

-In the controlled study, baseline disease characteristics were largely similar in the SPINRAZA-treated patients and sham-control patients except that SPINRAZA-treated patients at baseline had a higher percentage compared to sham-control patients of paradoxical breathing (89% vs 66%), pneumonia or respiratory symptoms (35% vs 22%), swallowing or feeding difficulties (51% vs 29%) and requirement for respiratory support (26% vs 15%).
+In Study 1, baseline disease characteristics were largely similar in the SPINRAZA-treated patients and sham-control patients except that SPINRAZA-treated patients at baseline had a higher percentage compared to sham-control patients of paradoxical breathing (89% vs 66%), pneumonia or respiratory symptoms (35% vs 22%), swallowing or feeding difficulties (51% vs 29%), and requirement for respiratory support (26% vs 15%).

-In the controlled study, the most common adverse reactions that occurred in at least 20% of SPINRAZA-treated patients and occurred at least 5% more frequently than in control patients were lower respiratory infection, upper respiratory infection, and constipation.
-Serious adverse reactions of atelectasis were more frequent in SPINRAZA-treated patients (14%) than in control patients (5%).
-Because patients in the controlled study were infants, adverse reactions that are verbally reported could not be assessed in this study.
+The most common adverse reactions that occurred in at least 20% of SPINRAZA-treated patients and occurred at least 5% more frequently than in control patients were lower respiratory infection and constipation.
+Serious adverse reactions of atelectasis were more frequent in SPINRAZA-treated patients (18%) than in control patients (10%).
+Because patients in Study 1 were infants, adverse reactions that are verbally reported could not be assessed in this study.

 Table 1.
-Adverse Reactions that Occurred in at Least 5% of SPINRAZA Patients and Occurred at Least 5% More Frequently or At Least 2 Times as Frequently Than in Control Patients in the Controlled Study in Infants with Symptomatic SMA
+Adverse Reactions that Occurred in at Least 5% of SPINRAZA Patients and Occurred at Least 5% More Frequently or At Least 2 Times as Frequently Than in Control Patients with Infantile-Onset SMA (Study 1)

 |Adverse Reactions||SPINRAZA 12 mg1

-1 Four loading doses followed by 12 mg (5 mL) once every 4 months
+1 Loading doses followed by 12 mg (5 mL) once every 4 months

 In an open-label clinical study in infants with symptomatic SMA, severe hyponatremia was reported in a patient treated with SPINRAZA requiring salt supplementation for 14 months.

+As with all oligonucleotides, there is potential for immunogenicity.
 The detection of antibody formation is highly dependent on the sensitivity and specificity of the assay.
-In addition, the observed incidence of antibody (including neutralizing antibody) positivity in an assay may be influenced by several factors including assay methodology, sample handling, timing of sample collection, concomitant medications and underlying disease.
-For these reasons, comparison of the incidence of antibodies to SPINRAZA in the studies described below with the incidence of antibodies in other studies or to other products may be misleading.
+Additionally, the observed incidence of antibody (including neutralizing antibody) positivity in an assay may be influenced by several factors, including assay methodology, sample handling, timing of sample collection, concomitant medications, and underlying disease.
+For these reasons, comparison of the incidence of antibodies to nusinersen in the studies described below with the incidence of antibodies in other studies or to other products may be misleading.

 The following adverse reactions have been identified during post-approval use of SPINRAZA.
 Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.